The State of AI Search — March 2026 →

 LLM-Ready Content

-Content structured and optimized for large language model consumption: entity-rich language, semantic chunking, clear headings, verifiable facts, and schema markup that enables AI systems to accurately parse, understand, cite, and synthesize information.
+Content structured for AI consumption: entity-rich language, semantic chunking, verifiable facts, and schema markup enabling accurate AI parsing and citation.

 GEO